turannu/XML-Project/README.md

 ---
 >
 ## Introduction
 >Do you remember when was your last vacation?
 Do you know where to go for best Sips and Bites?
-Our Navigator app can help you choose a destination which provides information on active breweries, cideries, brewpubs, and bottleshops.
+Our Web app can help you choose a destination which provides information on active breweries, cideries, brewpubs, and bottleshops.
 >
 >- Provides you state codes for easy search by category
 >- Best Breweries